This is the third in a series of briefings about Brexit and the data protection issues which need to be considered in relation.

 The ICO is continuing to advise organisations to prepare alternative transfer mechanisms.
 This includes incorporating standard contractual clauses (SCC), binding cooperate rules, and implementing a strong code of conduct, under Article 46 EU GDPR.

-From the end of this interim period, under part 3 of the European Union (Withdrawal Agreement) 2020 (EUWA), UK companies will need to continue to apply EU law on personal data, where the personal data was processed in the UK before the end of the transition period or that personal data is processed in the UK after the transition period on the basis of the withdrawal agreement – Article 7(1) EUWA.
+From the end of this interim period, under part 3 of the European Union (Withdrawal Agreement) 2020 (EUWA), UK companies will need to continue to apply EU law on personal data, where the personal data was processed in the UK before the end of the transition period.
+Personal data processed in the UK after the transition period should be done so on the basis of the withdrawal agreement – Article 7(1) EUWA.
 This will continue to be the case until an adequacy decision is reached.
 However, it should be noted that if the UK is deemed to be inadequate, any EU personal data will still need to be processed in accordance with EU law.

 - The power to issue SCC’s for processor contracts – Article 28 UK GDPR;